dparedesh/baseline-framework/README.md

 <a href="url"><img src="https://github.com/dparedesh/baseline-framework/assets/13987503/a37d261b-f24d-45e4-a36e-f1ee8a46279d" align="center" height="190"  ></a>
 <a href="url"><img src="https://github.com/dparedesh/baseline-framework/assets/13987503/d4f9488a-2086-4d58-95a3-4e6ccd2daca3" align="center" height="200"  ></a>
 </p>
 <h4 align="center"><sub>Figure 2: Examples of 1D distributions created with `Tools` using stacked signal hypothesis.
-The signal is represented by shaded histograms stacked on top of the total background. </sup></h4>
+The signal is represented by shaded histograms stacked on top of the total background.
+Source [6]. </sup></h4>

 <br/><br/>